-The next event in our Cumberland Seminar series will look at 'Education and Social Cohesion', with an introductory briefing from guest speaker, Lord (Andrew) Adonis, followed by group discussions over dinner and a final plenary session.
+Our next Cumberland Seminar will look at the relationship between education and social cohesion, with an introductory briefing from our guest speaker, Lord (Andrew) Adonis, followed by group discussions over dinner and a closing plenary session.

-It will bring together leading social commentators, parliamentarians, business leaders and researchers at Cumberland Lodge, on Tuesday 10 October 2017, to explore the fundamental role of education in promoting social cohesion in 21st century Britain.
+This seminar over dinner will bring together leading social commentators, parliamentarians, business leaders and researchers at Cumberland Lodge, to explore the fundamental role of education in promoting social cohesion in 21st century Britain.

 Lord Adonis is a former Labour politician, academic and journalist who served in the Labour Government for five years.
 He is currently chairman of the National Infrastructure Commission.